Why to read?

 Lower results on the Index of Mental Development were associated with bottle-fed infants. source

-(24-25) Exclusive breastfeeding benefits for your baby
+(24-25) Exclusive breastfeeding for 6 months benefits vs. 4 months for your baby

 6 months of exclusive breastfeeding results in superior benefits versus 4 months of exclusive breastfeeding. source